ivalkeen/vim-ctrlp-tjump/README.md

 Two vim commands are created by this plugin:

-* `CtrlPtjump` - go to declaration of the identifier under cursor
+* `CtrlPtjump` - go to declaration of the identifier supplied as an argument, if not use the word under cursor
 * `CtrlPtjumpVisual` - go to declaration of the visual selected text

 ![CtrlP tjump][1]